Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \section{Experiments}

-We perform qualitative and quantitative evaluations of the grasping generated by our method.
-We show that by learning from human demonstrations, our method is more efficient in finding successful grasping in the simulator.
-We do not plan for each trajectory, instead, we sample a large number of trajectories to get successful trajectories.

-We conduct real-world experiments for the successful trajectories using an Allegro hand attached on X-Arm 6, which shows that our generation results have the ability to be transferred to the real robot with a higher success rate.
+We conduct quantitative and qualitative evaluations in both simulator and real world.
+We show that by learning from human demonstrations, CGF is more efficient in finding successful grasping and our generation results can be transferred to the real robot with a higher success rate.